-Working with its fabric suppliers, Castelli took the primary active ingredient of suncream – titanium dioxide – and applied it to its mountain range cycle clothing in two forms.
+Working with its fabric suppliers, Castelli took the primary active ingredient of suncream – TiO2 – and applied it to its mountain range cycle clothing in two forms.

 “One is a nano-thread format, which is woven into the polyester fabric of the short and bib shorts.
 The other is a dip-dye treatment that essentially acts as a second layer of defence against the sun,” Mardle says.